 - Compliance and protection: From time to time, we may also need to process Personal Data to comply with a legal obligation, if it is necessary to protect the vital interests of you or other data subjects, or if it is necessary for a task carried out in the public interest.

 - Consent: To the extent that Wellness Data that we collect is considered health data or another special category of Personal Data subject to the GDPR, we ask for your explicit consent to process this data.
-You can use your account settings and tools to withdraw your consent at any time, including by unpairing your Helo Device, stopping use of a feature, removing our access to a Third-Party service, or deleting your data or your account.
+You can use your account settings and tools to withdraw your consent at any time, including by unpairing your Helo Products, stopping use of a feature, removing our access to a Third-Party service, or deleting your data or your account.
 In addition, in some cases, such as when you direct us to share it, we process Personal Data based on the consent you expressly grant to us at the time we collect such data.
 When we process Personal Data based on your consent, you have the right to withdraw it any time in the manner indicated at the time you give consent or as listed in our Services.

 Retention.
 To determine the appropriate retention period for your Personal Data, we consider the amount, nature, and sensitivity of the information, the potential risk of harm from unauthorized use or disclosure of your Personal Data, the purposes for which we process your Personal Data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 Data subject rights.
 You have certain rights with respect to your Personal Data, including:

 - Access.
 You can request more information about the Personal Data we hold about you and request a copy of such Personal Data.
 You can also access certain of your Personal Data by logging into your account.

 - Rectification.
 If you believe that any Personal Data we are holding about you is incorrect or incomplete, you can request that we correct or supplement such data.
 You can also correct some of this information directly by logging into your account.

 - Erasure.
 You can request that we erase some or all of your Personal Data from our systems.